kgsws/kgdoom/manual/readme.md

   - Used for example for light effects.
 - textureScroll
   - This is used to add texture scroll effect to lines.
+- material
+  - Every texture can have specific material ID for extra effects.
+  - Material is identified by integer from 0 to 255.
+0 is default material.
+  - Material ID assigned in TEXTUREx lump.
+Byte (uint8_t) at offset 8 (right after name) in texture definition.
+    - ZDoom uses this offset as a uint16_t flags, but only MSB (bit 15) is defined.
+  - Material ID is passed to `puff` mobj as `tag` when line or plane is hit.
+  - Only textures from TEXTUREx can have materials assigned.
+Flat textures are always material 0.
+    - Planned feature will solve this.

 ### Lua scripts
 Lua scirpts are stored in WADs.
 There is only one recognized lump name: GAMELUA.
 You can have multiple GAMELUA lumps in multiple wads.